ewolff/microservice-consul/HOW-TO-RUN.md

 ## Run the containers

-First you need to build the Docker containers.
+First you need to build the Docker images.
 Change to the directory `docker` and run `docker-compose build`.
 This will download some base images, install software into Docker images and will therefore take its time: